voltrue2/gracenode-server/README.md

 };
 ```

-**NOTE:**Subdirectoried methods would return the path to the subdirectoried method as the method name.
+**NOTE:**Subdirectory methods would return the path to the subdirectory method as the method name.

 Example: